ptsochantaris/trailer-json/README.md

             let jsonArray = try TypedJson.parse(bytesNoCopy: $0)

-            // `secondEntry` reads from the original bytes, so it can't escape let secondEntry = jsonArray[1]
+            // `secondEntry` reads from the original bytes, so it can't escape let secondEntry = try jsonArray[1]

             // but parsed values can escape
-            return secondEntry.asInt
+            return try secondEntry.asInt
         }
         print(number)
 ```

-If you need to pass a TypedJson entry into a method that needs an untyped dictionary, you can eagerly parse a chunk by using the `parse` method - but beware that this can be slow for large sets of data, so it's best used for very specific cases!
+If you need to pass a TypedJson entry into a method that needs an untyped dictionary, you can eagerly parse a chunk by using the `parse` method - but beware that this can be slow for large sets of data, so it is best used for very specific cases!

 ```
         // TypedJson - eager parsing (slowest performance)